Burhanuddin al-Helmy: PAS Presidency

 Burhanuddin assumed the presidency of PAS in December 1956, after internal tensions pushed for a more dynamic leadership.
 He sought to transform PAS from a conservative rural-based party into a modern political movement with urban, trade unionist, and student support.
 Under his leadership, PAS gained national prominence and became more ideologically structured, including through the establishment of a cadre system and ideological training modules.
 He won the Besut parliamentary seat in the 1959 general election and was re-elected as PAS president multiple times until his death in 1969.
 His leadership era was marked by support for trade unions, anti-colonial solidarity, and Islamic intellectualism.
 He has been described as a "radical nationalist and Islamic thinker".

 Arrest and death

 In 1965, Burhanuddin was arrested under the Internal Security Act during the Indonesia–Malaysia confrontation.
 He was accused of conspiring to install a pro-Indonesia government in Malaysia, and several of his earlier speeches and writings were used as justification for his detention.
 He was imprisoned without trial for one year.
 Following his release, his health deteriorated and he gradually withdrew from public life.
-He died on 25 October 1969.
+He died on 25 October 1969 and were buried in Masjid Lama Bandar Taiping.